automata-network/docs/docs/witness/user-guide.md

 ![](../assets/result_private.png){width="673" height="463"}

-For Medium proposal - the voting statics will also be shown for each option
+For Medium proposal - the voting statistics will also be shown for each option

 ![](../assets/result_medium.png){width="673" height="463"}